codes-org/codes/src/network-workloads/README_traces.txt

 Runtime options can be used to enable time-stepped series data of simulation with multiple workloads:

---enable_sampling = 1 [Turns on sampling after a specific simulated interval.
+--enable_sampling = 1 [Enables sampling of network & workload statistics after a specific simulated interval.
-Default sampling interval is 5 millisec and default sampling end time is 3 secs.]
+Default sampling interval is 5 millisec and default sampling end time is 3 secs.
+These values can be adjusted at runtime using --sampling_interval and --sampling_end_time options.]

 --lp-io-dir-dir-name [Turns on end of simulation statistics for dragonfly network model]